-The American Law Book Company has authorized the West Publishing Company to award twenty titles comprising forty-four volumes of Corpus Juris Secundum to students of all classes who have made the most significant contribution to overall legal scholarship.
+The American Law Book Company has authorized the West Publishing Company to award four titles of Corpus Juris Secundum to students of all classes who have made the most significant contribution to overall legal scholarship.

 The W. H. Anderson Company, Publisher, awards to the highest ranking student in Corporations each year a copy of ANDERSON'S OHIO CORPORATION DESK BOOK, and to the highest ranking student in Pleading and Practice a copy of LEYSHON'S OHIO PRACTICE MANUAL, Second Edition.